Canon T1i vs Nikon D5500

 It is notable that the D5500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the T1i does not provide wifi capability.

-Both the T1i and the D5500 have been discontinued, but can regularly be found used on eBay.
+Both the T1i and the D5500 have been discontinued, but can regularly be found used on ebay.
 The T1i was replaced by the Canon T2i, while the D5500 was followed by the Nikon D5600.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the T1i and D5500 can be found, respectively, in the Canon T1i Manual (free pdf) or the online Nikon D5500 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon T1i and the Nikon D5500?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.